-- Be sure that you receive confirmation that your submissions have uploaded.
-If there is nothing in the assignment folder by final due date, you will receive a zero in the Brightspace gradebook.
-It is up to you to make sure that your submissions are properly uploaded and in proper document format - 2.
+- 1. Be sure that you receive confirmation that your submissions have uploaded.
+If there is nothing in Brightspace by the final due date (including the week extension), you will receive a zero in the Brightspace gradebook.
+It is up to you to make sure that your submissions are properly uploaded and in proper document format (see note later in syllabus about formats). - 2.
 Here is the recommended path to success in this course: - a.
 Read the chapters for the week (and other assigned readings) - b.
-Listen to your instructors' lecture and PowerPoint take your own notes - c.
-Take the Reading Quiz - d.
-Engage in assigned discussion(s) - e.
-Log into Brightspace daily - f.
-Complete assignments in a quality and timely manner; pay attention to the assignment requirements - g.
-Manage your due dates - h.
-Complete your assignments with time to spare in case something gets in the way - i.
+Listen to your instructor's lecture and PowerPoint take your own notes - c.
+Meet with your team - d.
+Log into Brightspace regularly - e.
+Complete Individual and Team assignments in a quality and timely manner; pay attention to the assignment requirements - f.
+Manage your due dates - g.
+Complete your assignments with time to spare in case something gets in the way - h.
 Use Exam Study guides to prepare for exams.